PrioritySoftware/PrioritySoftware.github.io/_sdk/Dynamic-Interfaces.md

 tags: 'Priority_SDK'
 ---

 Starting with version 21.0, you can create dynamic interfaces from within the code itself, without having to predefine them in the interface generator.
 These interfaces use the file structure in XML or JSON files to determine the load order when loading data into the system.
 Likewise, data can exported to one of these file formats, with the data to be exported specified explicitly within the interface code.
 This allows you to import and export data without having to ensure that an appropriate interface exists in each Priority system.

+**Note:** Decimal data in JSON files loaded into the system must always use a decimal point as the decimal separator, even if the decimal separator configured for the ***Priority*** system locale is a different symbol.

 ## Special Load Parameters for Dynamic Interfaces